PF

 Instructions

-14. 14Remove the skillet from the oven, flip pork over and continue roasting until meat reaches 135 to 140 degrees on an instant read thermometer at the thickest part of the meat, about 10 to 12 minutes longer.
-Transfer to a cutting board, cover, and let rest for 10 minutes (the carry-over cooking will bring the meat up to 145 degrees F).
+6. 6Remove the skillet from the oven, flip the pork over, and continue roasting 10–12 minutes until the internal temperature reaches 135–140°F at the thickest part.
+Transfer to a cutting board, cover loosely, and rest 10 minutes (carryover cooking will bring the temperature to 145°F).

 Nutrition — Per Serving